What is Kubernetes?

 Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.

 The name Kubernetes originates from Greek, meaning helmsman or pilot.
 Google open-sourced the Kubernetes project in 2014.
-Kubernetes builds upon a decade and a half of experience that Google has with running production workloads at scale, combined with best-of-breed ideas and practices from the community.
+Kubernetes combines over 15 years of Google’s experience running production workloads at scale with best-of-breed ideas and practices from the community.

 Going back in time

 Let’s take a look at why Kubernetes is so useful by going back in time.

 Traditional deployment era: Early on, organizations ran applications on physical servers.
 There was no way to define resource boundaries for applications in a physical server, and this caused resource allocation issues.
 For example, if multiple applications run on a physical server, there can be instances where one application would take up most of the resources, and as a result, the other applications would underperform.
 A solution for this would be to run each application on a different physical server.
 But this did not scale as resources were underutilized, and it was expensive for organizations to maintain many physical servers.

 Virtualized deployment era: As a solution, virtualization was introduced.
 It allows you to run multiple Virtual Machines (VMs) on a single physical server’s CPU.
 Virtualization allows applications to be isolated between VMs and provides a level of security as the information of one application cannot be freely accessed by another application.

 Virtualization allows better utilization of resources in a physical server and allows better scalability because an application can be added or updated easily, reduces hardware costs, and much more.
 With virtualization you can present a set of physical resources as a cluster of disposable virtual machines.